kubernetes/website/content/en/docs/tasks/manage-secrets/creating-your-own-secrets.md

 {{% capture overview %}}

-This page describes how users can create their own secrets.
+This page shows you how to create new Secrets.
 See [Secrets](/docs/concepts/configuration/secret/) for more information.

 {{% /capture %}}